TealfulEyes/sm-filters/README.md

 **Platforms in progress:** Mastodon, Itaku
 **No plans to create filters for:** Twitter, Facebook, Instagram, TikTok

-##How to add filter rules
+## How to add filter rules

 1. After installing uBlock Origin, click the extension>Open Dashboard>My filters
 2. Paste the filter rules in
-3. click "Apply Changes" and refresh the page
+3. Click "Apply Changes" and refresh the page

-**NOTE: NEver add filters from sources you do not trust or understand.
+**NOTE: Never add filters from sources you do not trust or understand.
 If you ar enot comfortalbe with using my filters, do not add them**